VedantYadav025/Linear-Algebra-in-C-/README.md

-We are building a Matrix Algebra library for C.
+We are building a Matrix Algebra library for C++

-This is like numpy for C.
+This is like numpy for C++